rouleaup88/item-inspector/README.md

 The folowing files are utility scripts adapted to be used with the wkof.load_script() function.
 They issue a wkof.set_state(file_id,'Ready') when they are done executing.
 You may wait for them to be ready with the corresponding wkof.wait_state(file_id, 'Ready") call.
 <br><br>
-lodash.min.js -- the leadah utility https://lodash.com/<br>
+lodash.min.js -- the lodash utility https://lodash.com/<br>
 lzma.js -- The lzma decompression utility https://github.com/jcmellado/js-lzma<br>
 lzma.shim.js -- The lzma decompression utility https://github.com/jcmellado/js-lzma<br>
 <br><br>